xtaci/gaio/README.md

 0. If memory is your concern, this library may work for you.
 1. Only a fixed number of goroutines will be created per Watcher.
-2. The event notification on read-complete or write-complete is sequential, that means you can share a buffer to read or write among connections.
+2. The event notifications on a Watcher is sequential, that means can optimize buffer usage.
-3. You can only have one reader and one writer on a specific connection at one time, newer ones will replace the old one.
+3. You can only have one reader and one writer on a specific connection at one time, newer ones will replace the old ones.
 4. Non-intrusive design, this library works on net.Listener and net.Conn. (with Syscall.RawConn support)
 5. Support for Linux, BSD